termigrator/OGN-Tracker/README.md

 The original target hardware was the Low Power Lab Moteino USB https://lowpowerlab.com/shop/index.php?_route_=moteinousb

-but it should run on any similar hardware.
+the version with the RRM69HW radio and no additional FLASH was used but the code should run on any similar hardware.

 You will also need a TTL GPS module.
 There are plenty to choose from on your favourite internet auction site.